906 Rangitikei Line, RD 5, Palmerston North, 4475

 play hard but play fair.

-Each year our senior students organise and host a formal dance and invite other Year 7 & 8 students from surrounding schools to attend.
+Each year our senior students organise and host a formal dance.
+Leading up to the dance they learn formal styles of dance from an outside provider.
 This is a great occasion and usually takes place in Term 4.

 We recommend that shoulder length hair or longer be tied back for safety reasons and to reduce the likelihood of catching or spreading head lice.
 Head lice are an ongoing issue for schools and your cooperation is required in order to reduce the risk.